-Please note as per UK regulations you have a 14 day cancellation period where you are able to cancel the programme and receive a refund.
-This refund will be subject to a £150 administration fee and subject to a deduction based upon any services received.
-Please note that this regulation is restricted to self-funding students.
+Please note as per UK regulations you have a 14 day cancellation period, commencing from the date you accept your offer, where you are able to cancel the programme and receive a refund.

 Requesting a Deposit or Fee Refund

-In any of the above circumstances, subject to NLC’s and the University’s agreement, you would receive a full refund of the deposit amount and of any additional tuition fees you had paid in advance for the academic year minus the administration fee and any other associated costs, which include tuition costs for the classes that have been completed prior to refund request submission.
+In any of the above circumstances, subject to NLC’s, you would receive a full refund of the deposit amount and of any additional tuition fees you had paid in advance for the academic year minus the administration fee and any other associated costs, which include tuition costs for the classes that have been completed prior to refund request submission.
 To request a refund you would need to complete a Refund Form, attach the required documents and send it to the NLC Office.

 Circumstances where a deposit will not be refunded

 In all other circumstances, including in the following situations, no refund of the deposit will be made:

 Please note irregularities also include where applicants submit alternative financial documents to the UKVI in their visa application, to the ones which have been reviewed by the University/QAHE as part of the compliance checks prior to visa application.
 In instances where this occurs and the applicant is subsequently not successful in the visa application, the applicant will not be entitled to a refund.